Davewinsborough/hello-world/README.md

-# hello-world
+# Version 2
-the hello-world exercise
+of the hello-world exercise
+a meaning-free learning activity